caraya/personal-blog/content/blog/serving-two-masters-and-serving-neither-master-well.md

 So is it really the technology that makes reading online less useful than reading a physical book or is it the user's preferences themselves that make one more appealing over the other?

-## What I see as web reading experiences: Taking advantages of the online medium.
+## What I see as web reading experiences: Taking advantages of the online medium?

 When I made a comment about needing to keep the browser's built-in affordances I was thinking about font sizing and alternatives way to navigate their content.
 I was first thinking about Desktop browsers but then realized that these affordances are equally important for other form factors.